mfasiolo/gamFactory/README.md

 Probabilistic additive stacking is a semi-parametric extension of regression stacking (Breiman, 1996), proposed by Capezza et al. (2020).
 The idea is to create a mixture of experts, where the weight of each expert depends on the covariates via parametric, random or smooth effects.
 See the paper for more details.

-The `gamFactory` package provide a new family of distributions, `fam_stackProb`, which can be used to fit models with probabilistic additive stacking.
+The `gamFactory` package provides a new family of distributions, `fam_stackProb`, which can be used to fit models with probabilistic additive stacking.
 But **note that many more stacking methods** are provided by the `gamstackr` package, available [here](https://github.com/eenticott/gamstackr)

 Here we illustrate how to use additive stacking on a very simple example.
 Consider the UK electricity demand data contained in the `qgam` package: